Gospel of Thomas: Date of composition

 Assigning a date to the Gospel of Thomas is very complex because it is difficult to know precisely to what a date is being assigned.
 Scholars have proposed a date as early as 60 AD or as late as 140 AD, depending upon whether the Gospel of Thomas is identified with the original core of sayings, or with the author's published text, or with the Greek or Coptic texts, or with parallels in other literature.

 Valantasis and other scholars argue that it is difficult to date Thomas because, as a collection of logia without a narrative framework, individual sayings could have been added to it gradually over time.
-Valantasis dates Thomas to 100–110 AD, with some of the material certainly coming from the first stratum, which is dated to 30–60 AD.
+Valantasis dates Thomas to 100–110 AD, with some of the material, in his view, certainly coming from the first stratum, which he dates to 30–60 AD.
 J. R. Porter dates the Gospel of Thomas to 250 AD.